The online Comment window has expired

 • Default_avatar

-Jeannie Llewellyn almost 4 years ago
+Jeannie Llewellyn about 4 years ago

 This proposition would be a death knell for small (under 10 units for example) rental property owners.
 They already are suffering from the COVID moratoriums and now to remove any chance for people renting their properties temporarily because they are working elsewhere or in the military is an unreasonable and unconstitutional move for the rights of those who own property in America.
 Kalb and Bas are definitely not surveying and talking with their constituents in their districts.
 In fact, I've not received any response from Kalb who represents my district - other than his re-election campaigning appeals.